-Instead of a golden, jeweled crown or diamond studied tiara, a gingerbread cap sat askew on a tangled mess of greasy red hair (though the black roots of what was clearly a long-neglected dye-job had grown a quarter of the way out, very much in style resembling the hide of a neglected goat– the bird’s nest of tangles occasionally permitted a few greasy strands of hair to fall onto her broad, pimply forehead and hold fast to the unpleasant cratered surface with sweat, beads of which were constantly forming from over-large pores, as if simply being sentient and sedentary required some level of athleticism that was taxing her ample frame.
+Instead of a golden, jeweled crown or diamond studied tiara, a gingerbread pillbox hat sat askew on a tangled mess of greasy red hair (though the black roots of what was clearly a long-neglected dye-job had grown a quarter of the way out, very much in style resembling the hide of a neglected goat– the bird’s nest of tangles occasionally permitted a few greasy strands of hair to fall onto her broad, pimply forehead and hold fast to the unpleasant cratered surface with sweat, beads of which were constantly forming from over-large pores, as if simply being sentient and sedentary required some level of athleticism that was taxing her ample frame.

 The Queen’s nose was comically, and quite ironically turned upwards (to such a degree that it could almost be said to be bordering on upside-down), and her nostrils flared and she sucked down an entire eight foot tube of raw cookie dough with vigor unparalleled.
-Thick, greasy lips coated with a caked-on, purple lipstick with the consistency of acrylic paint matched her clumpy, running mascara (the combination of which lent her teeth a spectacularly yellow color which likely caused by the fact that her off hand contained a lit cigarette between each finger, and some poor bastard “cigarette minion” was charged with replacing the smokes after they were sucked down to the filter within seconds.
+Thick, greasy lips coated with a caked-on, purple lipstick with the consistency of acrylic paint matched her clumpy, running mascara (the combination of which lent her teeth the spectacularly yellow color of fresh corn which likely caused by the fact that her off hand contained a lit cigarette between each finger, and some poor bastard “cigarette minion” was charged with replacing the smokes after they were sucked down to the filter within seconds.
 For sure, it could be a dangerous job, for whether by accident, intent, or pure carelessness, this massive fleshy boulder of a wisp-queen name of Scott, would occasionally ingest a cigarette– and there was no telling (given her general lack of awareness) when she might consume the poor little pig which shook like a leaf, clutching onto a carton of cigarettes for dear life, cringing every time a full mouth belched the words, “Another Smoke!”.

 Instead of the typical gown of sewn velvet and silk so often associated with royalty, she wore the aforementioned demoralized muumuu, butter yellow at the pits and wrought with food stains and small, circular cigarette burns.
-If he squinted his eyes just right, Petka thought he could just make out the blur that had once been a royal crest, though its individual symbols could not be derived for the abuse they had taken by the relentless stretching of the fabric- every stitch of the garment was wailing in protest, in a hopeless war of attrition in trying to keep the rippling fleshit was forced over held in place.
-Worst still, it only went down to just above the “Queen’s” knees, leaving very little to the imagination.
+If he squinted his eyes just right, Petka thought he could just make out the blur that had once been a royal crest, though its individual symbols could not be derived for the abuse they had taken by the relentless stretching of the fabric- every stitch of the garment was wailing in protest, in a hopeless war of attrition in trying to keep the rippling flesh it was forced over held in place.
+Worse still, it only went down to just above the “Queen’s” knees, leaving very little to the imagination.
 Her breasts were mournful, and had at some point pancaked and sagged to the place where the muumuu could only just travel to.

 Interestingly enough, there was but one dainty part of the porkish lass who had finally sucked down the rest of the cookie dough and along with it a half-lit cigarette (once finished, she belched a cloud of acrid tobacco)- no, the term dainty was not to be used to describe the woman’s ears or fingers, which were the size and shape of sausage patties and links, respectively, but her feet.